 Besides this Vegan Pumpkin Spice Creamer, there are some other great healthy pumpkin recipes here that you can choose from.

-- Nut Allergy Options:
+- Nut Alternatives:

 If allergic to cashews, try macadamias or blanched almonds.
 Those nuts are lower carb too.
 Use organic dried, unsweetened coconut for AIP.
 When using coconut milk, however, the creamer will need to come to room temperature before using it since the fat from the coconut will coagulate at the top when refrigerated.
 Hemp milk is a possibility too, but since I have not personally tested that one, you may need to adjust the sweetener and spices.